 6 Remove the check valves from control valve body. (fig. C3717) They are located between the ports of each section.
 Check the seat and poppet of the valve body and check valve.
+Replace the check valve and or the control valve if any signs of wear are present.

-Disassembly Repair 137/153 (cont'd)
+Disassembly Repair 175 (cont'd)

-- 7 When replacing the spool to the control valve, use new O-ring seals and apply oil to the O-rings and spools. (fig. C3718). - 8 Fit the seal washer to the control valve with the beveled side of the washer facing the control valve. (fig. C3719) Fit the spool to the control valve now if repairs are not needed to the detent or spring return mechanism.
-Use oil to lubricate the spool before inserting to the control valve. - 9 Place the cable end of the spool in a vice, or insert a screw driver through the clevis pin holes, to keep it from turning.
+7 When replacing the spool to the control valve, use new O-ring seals and apply system oil to the O-rings and spools. (fig. C3718).

+8 Fit the seal washer to the control valve with the beveled side of the washer facing the control valve. (fig. C3719) Fit the spool to the control valve now if repairs are not needed to the detent or spring return mechanism.
+Use system oil to lubricate the spool before inserting to the control valve.

+9 Place the cable end of the spool in a vice, or insert a screw driver through the clevis pin holes, to keep it from turning.
 The detent is threaded to the spool and can be removed for inspection or repairs.(fig. C3724)